vishanthashok/macro_regime_dashboard/README.md

-# macro_regime_dashboard

-Let’s make this README look **clean, technical, and resume-ready**.

-You can paste this directly into a `README.md` file in your project root.

----

 # 📈 Macro Regime Detector & Dynamic Allocation Engine

 A Python-based macro regime classification and portfolio allocation dashboard built with Streamlit.